wormholer/KAP-manual/en/config/basic_settings.en.md

 ### kylin.query.force-limit
 Some BI tools always send query like "select \* from fact\_table", but the process may stuck if the table size is extremely large.
 LIMIT clause helps in this case, and setting the value of this property to a positive integer make KAP append LIMIT clause if there's no one.
 For instance the value is 1000, query "select \* from fact\_table" will be transformed to "select \* from fact\_table limit 1000".

+### kylin.query.disable-cube-noagg-sql
+Cube stores the pre-processed data, which is different from original data in most cases.
+It results in inaccurate answer from Cube if the query has no aggregation function.
+This configuration is used to address the issue.
+If it's set to *true*, Cube is forbidden to answer queries that contain no aggregation functions, such as query "select \* from fact\_table limit 1000".
+Table Index or Query Pushdown will answer the query instead of Cube in this case.

 ## JVM Configuration Setting